ropensci/roweb3/content/blog/2020-10-13-covidpreprints/index.md

 twitterImg: blog/2020/10/13/covidpreprints/logo.png
 ---

-At the eLife Sprint in September 2020, we revamped our website [covidpreprints.com](https://covidpreprints.com/), which aims at featuring landmark preprints on a timeline of the pandemic.
+At the eLife Sprint in September 2020, we revamped the [covidpreprints.com](https://covidpreprints.com/) website, which aims at featuring landmark preprints on a timeline of the pandemic.

 ### The birth of the project